Oliveri Solutions Pty Ltd ACN 007 551 886 - TERMS AND CONDITIONS OF SALE

 (f) the Customer becomes, admits in writing that it is, or is declared by a court to be unable to pay its debts as and when they fall due; or

-(g) there is a material breach by the Customer of any Contract or agreement between the Customer and any other Fletcher Group Member; or
+(g) subject to clause 7(a), there is a material breach by the Customer of the Contract or any other agreement between the Customer and the Supplier or any other Fletcher Group Member; or

 (h) contractual performance by either the Supplier or the Customer is delayed or prevented due to any Force Majeure Event,